piotrpdev/gsoc/2024-electron-product.md

 I originally planned on creating a simple GitHub Action / Bot that would replace placeholder version values.
-However, this was no longer necessary after we decided to derive those version numbers from PR URLs instead.
+However, this was no longer necessary after we decided to derive those version numbers from Pull Request URLs instead.

 #### UI and styling for Electron documentation website